Trip Overview of Annapurna Base Camp Trek

 Annapurna base camp trek solo

-Annapurna base camp trek solo is more fun, freedom, and easy to explore the trekking trail in Nepal.
+Annapurna base camp trek solo is more fun, free, and easy to explore the trekking trail in Nepal.
 You can walk at your own pace and make your own itinerary on a solo trek.
 Annapurna base camp is one of the most popular trekking trips for solo traveling trekkers traveling solo.
 Many solo trekkers trek with a guide or guide/porter from our company, it is not good to trek alone and is good to support the local economy.
 The Annapurna Base Camp Trek is a popular choice and a very safe place for solo hikers and female travelers. you are very safe with us as we will provide you the best guide who knows the trails, shows expertise, and keeps an eye out for your concerning altitude sickness.

 Accommodation during the ABC Trek

 During your Annapurna base camp trek, you will overnight at local tea houses.
 Tea house accommodation is a basic lodge which has a common dining hall to eat dinner and chit-chat with fellow trekkers.
 The lower section of the trekking like Choomrong, Pothana, Landruk has good tea house facilities.
-It has a hot shower and a private bathroom where room is on a twin sharing basis.
+It has a hot shower and a private bathroom where the room is on a twin sharing basis.
 You can also get a single room which adds a small extra cost.

 Annapurna Base Camp Trek - Trip Info